aws-samples/shopfloor-connectivity/docs/targets/aws-iot-analytics.md

 ---
 ### BatchSize
-Number of output messages to combine in a single BatchPutMessage API call.
+The BatchSize property specifies how many output messages should be combined into a single BatchPutMessage API call to AWS IoT Analytics.
+It can be set from 1 to 10 messages, with a default value of 10.
+Batching messages can improve throughput and reduce API calls.

 **Type**: Integer